liberland/Laws/Referendum Law/referendum-law.md

 3. The Parties in a Case where a dismissed Judge is active shall have the right to replace the Judge, but such a motion must be submitted unanimously.
 The Court shall in case this motion is submitted according to this Law replace the dismissed Judge with another Judge of comparable qualifications who is not dismissed.

 #### Article 23: Quality control and Cancellation
-1. Negative Referendum Proposals that lack one or more of the required elements or are of manifestly unprofessional quality shall be subject to cancellation by Congress pursuant to Article 82 of the Constitution.
+1. Democratic Veto Proposals that lack one or more of the required elements or are of manifestly unprofessional quality shall be subject to cancellation by Congress pursuant to Article 82 of the Constitution.
 2. Such deficiencies may also serve as grounds for cancellation initiated by the Senate.
 3. The Supreme Court shall hear disputes where the quality control performing organ stands as the defendant and the dispute subject matter is the performance of the quality control.